shramee/starklings-cairo1/README.md

 ## Setup and run

-0. Make sure you have Rust and Cargo installed with the `default` toolchain.
-With rustup,
+Make sure you have Rust and Cargo installed with the `default` toolchain.

-   - `curl https://sh.rustup.rs -sSf | sh -s`
+With rustup `curl https://sh.rustup.rs -sSf | sh -s`
-   - Or `Customise installation` then `Default toolchain?` set to `stable` and everything else empty.

-1. Run `git clone https://github.com/shramee/starklings-cairo1.git` to clone the repo
+1. Clone the repo and go in the directory,
-2. Run `cd starklings-cairo1`
+   `git clone https://github.com/shramee/starklings-cairo1.git && cd starklings-cairo1`.
-3. Run `cargo run --bin starklings`, this might take a while the first time.
+2. Run `cargo run --bin starklings`, this might take a while the first time.
-4. You should see an intro message a little like this.
+3. You should see this intro message, run `cargo run --bin starklings watch` when you are ready!

 ```
 starklings - An interactive tutorial to get started with Cairo and Starknet